 - Stay hydrated.
 By drinking water, iced tea, or very diluted juice to replenish fluids lost through sweating.
 You may find it difficult to keep drinks down.
 In this case, you can suck on ice chips.

 - Reducing the fever helps to break it.
 Take over-the-counter medications like acetaminophen and ibuprofen to reduce your fever.
-Be aware of the proper dosage, and be sure to not use it alongside other fever-reducing medications.
+Be aware of the proper dosage, and be sure not to use it alongside other fever-reducing medications.
 You also shouldn’t give aspirin to your baby or child without consulting your doctor.
 Infants under 6 months of age shouldn’t be given ibuprofen.

 - Keep your body cool.
 Unless you have chills, you should remove extra layers of clothing and blankets so your body can cool off from the fever.